-SAF (Structural Analysis Format) is an open-source format developed and optimised for exchanging structural analytical models between modelers and analysis software.
+SAF (Structural Analysis Format) is an open-source format developed and optimised for exchanging structural analytical models between modelers and analysis software for BIM integrations.
 Besides improving the collaboration between structural engineers, SAF is focusing on a practical, easy-to-use, Excel-based format that can be used in daily practise by structural engineers.

 FEM-Design can import the following Members

 - 1D members created with Archicad Beam and Column tools.
 It works for straight, curved and slanted elements.

 - Concrete and timber parametric rectangular and circular profiles, and manufactured steel profiles – thanks to name mapping done in Archicad and as an extra built-in/hidden mapping on the FEM-Design side.
 This mapping also works for structural materials.

 - 2D members created with Archicad Slab, Wall and simple/flat Roof tools.
 It works for straight, curved and slanted walls too; in the case of curved walls, Archicad exports its segmented alternative representation.

 - Structural links that correspond to Point/Line/Surface connections in FEM-Design.